-5. Our Promoter and Managing Director, B. Manjunath Mallya plays key role in our functioning and we heavily rely on his knowledge and experience in operating our business and therefore, it is critical for our business that our Promoter remain associated with us.
+7. Our Promoter and Managing Director, B. Manjunath Mallya plays key role in our functioning and we heavily rely on his knowledge and experience in operating our business and therefore, it is critical for our business that our Promoter remain associated with us.
 Our success also depends on our key managerial personnel and our ability to attract and retain them.
 Any loss of our key person could adversely affect our business, operations and financial condition.

 The success of our business operations is attributable to our Promoter and Directors and the key managerial team.
 We believe that our relation with our Promoter, who has rich experience in managing customers, estimating demand scenario and handling overall businesses, has enabled us to experience growth and profitability.
 Our Promoter, B. Manjunath Mallya has industry experience of more than 20 years.
 He has been actively involved in the day-to-day operations and management since the incorporation of the Company.
 If our promoters divert their attention to the other companies, we may not be able to function as efficiently and profitably as before.
 We may have to incur additional costs to replace the services of our Promoter or we may not be able to do so at all, which could adversely affect our business operations and affect our ability to continue to manage and expand our business.
 The loss of service of the Promoter and other senior management could seriously impair the ability to continue to manage and expand the business efficiently.
 If we are unable to retain qualified employees at a reasonable cost, we may be unable to execute our growth strategy.
-For further details of our Directors and key managerial personnel, please refer to Section "Our Management" on page 103 of this Draft Prospectus.
+For further details of our Directors and key managerial personnel, please refer to Section "Our Management" on page 103 of this Prospectus.

-6. Substantial portion of our revenues has been dependent upon limited number of customers.
+8. Substantial portion of our revenues has been dependent upon limited number of customers.

-Revenue from our top 10 customers constituted 13.68 %, 18.91 % and 11.55 % of our Total Revenue for the year ending March 31, 2023, March 31, 2022 and March 31, 2021 respectively.
+Revenue from our top 10 customers constituted 12.77 %, 13.68 %, 18.91 % and 11.55 % of our Total Revenue for the period ended August 31, 2023 and for the year ending March 31, 2023, March 31, 2022 and March 31, 2021 respectively.
 We do not have firm commitment or supply agreements with most of our customers and instead rely on purchase orders to govern the volume and other terms of our sales of products.
 The loss of any significant client would have a material effect on our financial results.
 We cannot assure you that we can maintain the historical levels of business from these clients or that we will be able to replace these clients in case we lose any of them.
 While we are constantly striving to increase our customer base and reduce dependence on any particular customer, there is no assurance that we will be able to broaden our customer base in any future periods or that our business or results of operations will not be adversely affected by a reduction in demand or cessation of our relationship with any of our major customers.

-7. We are dependent upon few suppliers for the material requirements of our business.
+9. We are dependent upon few suppliers for the material requirements of our business.
 Further, we do not have definitive agreements or fixed terms of trade with most of our suppliers.
 Failure to successfully leverage our relationships with existing suppliers or to identify new suppliers could adversely affect our business operations.

-There were 4 suppliers during FY 2023, which represented 100% of our Purchases and 3 suppliers during FY 2022 represented 100% of Purchases and 5 suppliers during FY 2021 represented 100% of Purchases.
+There were 2 suppliers during period ended August 31, 2023, which represented 100% of our Purchases.
+Further there were 4 suppliers during FY 2023, which represented 100% of our Purchases and 3 suppliers during FY 2022 represented 100% of Purchases and 5 suppliers during FY 2021 represented 100% of Purchases.